Posted on June 10th 2018

 While this minigame sucks, it is somehow better done than the entire Brokenhearted mechanic of Ni No Kuni, which we ripped apart.
-That's sad, considering that Ni No Kuni is about dealing with grief, and a hotel simulator did a better job of tackling this concept... but let's give The Sims 2 on DS some well-earned credit here.
+That's sad, considering that Ni No Kuni is thematically centered on dealing with grief, and a hotel simulator did a better job of tackling this concept... but let's give The Sims 2 on DS some well-earned credit here.

 Improving the hotel

 At this point, our primary goals are to keep everyone in the hotel happy (especially Frankie Fusilli), and to improve the hotel itself (sometimes explicitly due to Frankie's demands).